Gzregorz/Snake/README.md

 # Snake games for two players
-My version of the classic snake game written C#.
+My a simple console version of the classic snake game written C#.

 The game is for two players.
 # Control keybords: